-The mainframes that set this dialectic in motion gave the world its opportunity to take advantage of high-speed calculations and data crunching.
+The mainframes that set this dialectic in motion gave the world its first opportunity to take advantage of high-speed calculations and data crunching.
 But these wondrous machines were inaccessible; they were housed in customized rooms and required highly specialized training.
 Suffice it to say, the computing eras that followed in rapid succession were responses to the limitations of that early version of centralized compute, which also kept evolving.
-From the desktops, laptops, smartphones and other innovations that the edge to the local networks, internet and public clouds that have industrialized the core, organizations have reaped extraordinary benefits from the tension between these two forces.
+From the desktops, laptops, smartphones and other innovations that extended the edge, to the local area networks, internet and public clouds that have industrialized the core, organizations have reaped extraordinary benefits from the tension between these two forces.

 But something is happening right now that could irreversibly change the dynamic between centralized and edge computing.
 The periphery is being empowered by smart sensors and smart actuators at an unprecedented pace.